How to Clone C Drive to Move Windows to SSD/HDD [Bootable]

 How To Clone C Drive

 💬To clone C drive, System Clone is the best choice.
-It can save you a lot of time and energy without reinstalling system and applications, and also ensures the secure boot of cloned SSD or HDD.
+It can save you a lot of time and energy without reinstalling systems and applications and also ensures the secure boot of cloned SSD or HDD.

-Meanwhile, if you want to clone the hard drive some time.
-The intelligent clone mode enables you to clone only used sectors, thus you can even clone larger drive to a smaller SSD.
+Meanwhile, if you want to clone the hard drive sometime.
+The intelligent clone mode enables you to clone only used sectors, thus you can even clone a larger drive to a smaller SSD.

 Before cloning, you need to do the following preparations first:

-◆ If you are going to transfer the OS to SSD, you need connect the SSD to your computer at first.
+◆ If you are going to transfer the OS to SSD, you need to connect the SSD to your computer first.
 For laptop users, a USB-SATA connection cable might be necessary.
-And make sure the selected drive is large enough to contain the system partitions.
+Make sure the selected drive is large enough to contain the system partitions.

-◆ If there are some important data on the target disk, please back up important files to external hard drive in advance.
+◆ If there is some important data on the target disk, please back up important files to an external hard drive in advance.
 Because all the data on the target hard drive will be overwritten after cloning.

 Secure Download